WestpacGEL/GEL/.changeset/strong-mayflies-shake.md

 '@westpac/popover': major
 ---

-- Added blender support
+- Add Blender support
-- Added new `placement` prop.
+- Add new `placement` prop.
 You can now use `placement` to override the position detection for the popover panel.